Canon 2000D vs SL2

 - More heavily discounted: Has been on the market for longer (launched in June 2017).

-If the number of relative strengths (bullet points above) is taken as a guide, the SL2 is the clear winner of the contest (17 : 2 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the SL2 is the clear winner of the contest (18 : 2 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 2000D or the SL2.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.